nathan-lapinski/learn-angular-catch-pokemon/APP-Finished/README.md

 This folder contains a finished version of the Pokemon Applicatoin.
 If you follow all of the steps during the presentation, you should have feature parity with the application in this folder.

+This folder also contains descriptions of the practice problems: (add_delete_button_description.md, etc).

-See APP-Solutions for solutions to the exercises.
+See APP-Solutions for solutions to the practice problems.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.